theacodes/blog.thea.codes/srcs/building-a-stateless-api-proxy.md

 ![Illustration of using a private key to sign and a public key to verify](../static/proxy-5.png)

+You might wonder why I'm choosing to use asymmetric cryptography here instead of symmetric cryptography.
+While this approach is more complex, it *does* allow for the users of the proxy to inspect their tokens.
+We can add additional information such as issue time, expiration, and more.
+This turned out to be really useful in practice.

-I have all the spells I need to cast to make the proxy tokens.
+Alright, I have all the spells I need to cast to make the proxy tokens.
 Let's talk about the right way to cast them.

 ## The format of a stateless token